bhaaskara/Terraform/TF_Concepts.md

 ```

 ## Debugging
-`export TF_LOG=TRACE` # TF_LOG to TRACE, DEBUG, INFO, WARN, or ERROR
+`export TF_LOG=TRACE` # TF_LOG can be TRACE, DEBUG, INFO, WARN, or ERROR
 `export TF_LOG_PATH=trace.txt`

 ## Taint a resource
 `terraform taint aws_insatnce.demoec2`

-Tainited resource will be recreated next time when you run `terraform apply`
+Tainted resource will be recreated next time when you run `terraform apply`

 - list tainted resources ?
 - how to untaint a resource ?